 The physicians who serve as Residency Program Solutions consultants represent years of experience and expertise in family medicine education.

 Dr. Palmer attended medical school at Johns Hopkins University School of Medicine.
-She completed her residency at the University of Wisconsin, St. Mary’s Hospital Family Practice Residency.
+She completed her residency at the University of Wisconsin, St. Mary’s Hospital Family Medicine residency.
 Dr. Palmer has worked in private practice at Central Maine Clinical Associates and Stowe (Vermont) Family Practice.
 She also has served as program director of the Altoona Family Physicians Residency in Pennsylvania.
 Dr. Palmer is professor and chair of family medicine at the University of Nevada School of Medicine in Las Vegas.
-Dr. Palmer joined the RPS Panel of Consultants in 2015.
+Dr. Palmer joined the Panel of Consultants in 2015.

 Dr. Skye is associate chair for educational programs and associate professor at the University of Michigan Department of Family Medicine Residency, where he previously served as program director.
 He received his medical training at Dartmouth Medical School in New Hampshire.
-Dr. Skye completed his family practice residency at the Travis Air Force Base, David Grant Medical Center in California, and completed a faculty development fellowship at the University of North Carolina-Chapel Hill.
+Dr. Skye completed his Family Medicine residency at the Travis Air Force Base, David Grant Medical Center in California, and completed a faculty development fellowship at the University of North Carolina-Chapel Hill.
 Dr. Skye currently is working internationally in projects involving family medicine training and development in Ghana and Japan.
 He has served on the RPS Panel of Consultants since 2007.

 Dr. Waterson received his medical degree from the University of Health Sciences College of Osteopathic Medicine in Kansas City, Missouri.
-He completed his residency at the Fort Wayne (Indiana) Medical Education Program (FWMEP), serving as co-chief resident during his third year.
+He completed his residency at the Fort Wayne (Indiana) Medical Education Program (FWMEP), serving as chief resident during his third year.
 Dr. Waterson joined the faculty of FWMEP in 2003 as director of Osteopathic Medical Education.
 In 2010, he returned to FWMEP full time as associate program director.
-He was promoted to program director in 2013.
-Dr. Waterson joined the panel of consultants in 2016.
+He has served as program director since 2013 and was promoted to DIO.
+Dr. Waterson joined the Panel of Consultants in 2016.